-While we have had Dim Sum before, it’s difficult for us to review this Disney Dim Sum that Hong Kong Disneyland Hotel claims is “brainchild of our Executive Chef, which won the Gold with distinction award of the Dim Sum Category in Best of the Best Culinary Awards held by Hong Kong Tourism Board” because we simply have not had enough experience with it to truly be able to distinguish the varying degrees in quality of Dim Sum.
+We have had dim sum plenty of times before, but it’s difficult for us to review this Disney Dim Sum that Hong Kong Disneyland Hotel claims is “brainchild of our Executive Chef, which won the Gold with distinction award of the Dim Sum Category in Best of the Best Culinary Awards held by Hong Kong Tourism Board.”

-With that said, we both found each of the Dim Sum dishes we ordered to be spectacular.
+With that said, we both found each of the Dim Sum dishes we ordered to be very good.
 The ‘craftsmanship’ on each piece of Disney Dim Sum was great and they were cute, but more impressive was the taste.
-We’ve had bland and spongy Dim Sum before, but these were freshly steamed and had a great consistency.
-For the most part, the meat/filling to bun ratio was also very good.

 This is the “Mike Wazowski Shrimp Bun,” and was another great–filling–option.